 The purpose of EU rules in this area is to

-EU rules on accounting and reporting complement this legal framework.
+Company reporting and auditing complement this legal framework.

 What the EU is doing

-The Commission invites external stakeholders to provide inputs to its consultation: EU Company law upgraded: Rules on digital solutions and efficient cross-border operations .
-The consultation addresses important gaps remaining in the area of law applicable to companies and aims to gather evidence and views on online tools throughout the companies' lifecycle including cross-border mobility (mergers, divisions, conversions).
-The deadline for the submission of inputs is 6 August 2017.
-The responses will be taken into account in the Commission’s impact assessment report in parallel with the results of external studies carried out for the Commission and other available information.
+The consultation addressed important gaps remaining in the area of law applicable to companies and aimed to gather evidence and views on online tools throughout the companies' lifecycle including cross-border mobility (mergers, divisions, conversions).
+The deadline for the submission of inputs was 6 August 2017.
+The responses were taken into account in the Commission’s impact assessment report in parallel with the results of external studies carried out for the Commission and other available information.

 On 3 December 2015, the Commission adopted a proposal to codify and merge a number of existing company law Directives.
-The aim of this proposal is to make EU company law more reader-friendly and to reduce the risk of future inconsistencies.
+The aim of this proposal was to make EU company law more reader-friendly and to reduce the risk of future inconsistencies.
 It does not involve any change to the substance of these Directives.
 The proposal follows the announcement made in the 2012 Action Plan on company law and corporate governance.
-It will be examined in the Council and the European Parliament according to an accelerated procedure for codification proposals.
+The proposal has been adopted on 14/06/2017 EUR-Lex Directive 2017/1132

 In 2015 the Commission Directorate General Justice and Consumers initiated the "Digitalisation of Company Law" debate with internal and external stakeholders.

 On 2 October 2015 the EU Justice and Consumers Commissioner Vera Jurova provided a keynote address to the Company Law in the Digital Age conference in Brussels.

 Participants included Members of the European Parliament, EU Member States, and relevant national and international organisations.